Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Introduction

 However, it is known that PLC, as used in CCS charging, unintentionally leaks communication signals via the charging cable~\cite{baker2019} and it has been shown in other settings that PLC is susceptible to electromagnetic interference~\cite{lampe2016}.

-In this paper, we present \textsc{Brokenwire}, an attack that exploits the combination of the susceptibility of PLC to intentional electromagnetic interference (IEMI) and the use of unshielded charging cables.
-We demonstrate that the charging communication required by CCS can be disrupted wirelessly --- causing the charging session to abort and leaving the vehicle and the EVSE in an error state.
+In this paper, we present \textsc{Brokenwire}, an attack that exploits the combination of the susceptibility of PLC to intentional electromagnetic interference (IEMI), the use of unshielded charging cables, and the application of a collision avoidance mechanism in the low-level communication protocol.
+We demonstrate that the charging communication required by CCS can be disrupted wirelessly --- causing the charging session to abort and leaving the vehicle and the EVSE in an error state, from which it will not automatically recover, even if the attack ceases.
+We show that only temporary physical proximity is required and that it is sufficient to execute the attack for only around two seconds --- just long enough to cause a timeout and for the charging to abort.
+Therefore, the attack can reach beyond physical barriers and enables wardriving, which makes it stealthy, easily-deployed and challenging to detect.